 Mission, Virtues, History

-King is dedicated to preparing its students to thrive in a rapidly changing world.
+King School prepares students to thrive in a rapidly changing world.

-- Perseverance: Relentlessly pursuing excellence with a focus on growth and improvement.
+- Perseverance: Pursuing excellence with a focus on growth and improvement in the face of challenges.

-- Respect: Treating every person with dignity and civility through honoring ourselves and others in our words and actions.
+- Respect: Treating every person with dignity through our words and actions.

 King is the convergence of three founding schools -- Low-Heywood, King, and Thomas -- that, from the beginning, shared similar educational missions.
 The oldest of the schools, Low-Heywood, was founded by Mrs. C.E.
 Richardson in 1865 and was located in downtown Stamford.
 In 1883, Miss Louisa Low purchased Mrs. Richardson’s School for Girls.
 Her niece, Miss Edith Heywood, was her assistant.